Baz Bahadur's PalaceCurrently Open

 On the terrace is a platform that was used as a recreation area or a baradari from where the view of the fantastic surroundings can be admired.
 This is simply the most important palace complex to be visited in Mandu.

-Baz Bahadur's Palace Information
+Baz Bahadur's Palace Travel Tips

 - Actual hours are from sunrise to sunset.